-6. That on December 17, 1977, the said Richard Harris entered into a contract with Frederick D. Anderson and Component Contractors Corporation to erect a residence for him.

-7. That the said Richard Harris did not file any claim in the bankruptcy proceedings of Frederick D. Anderson, but on June 7, 1979, he did file a claim in the sum of \$20,556.87 in the bankruptcy proceedings of Component Contractors Corporation, which claim, being Claim No. 40, states that it is for a contract for construction of a home for \$108,512.00, not completed by bankrupt, therefore costing the claimant \$129,068.87, the loss to claimant being \$20,556.87.

-8. That said Richard Harris had an arrangement with the plaintiff that the bankrupts were to furnish an invoice for partial payments and that he would authorize the payment thereof.

-9. That the payment of \$12,452.00 on March 21, 1978, arose out of the delivery to the plaintiff of the invoice above described, and that the check therefor was picked up by an employee of the corporation from one of plaintiff's employees.

-10. That the employee who usually handled the payments was on vacation and her replacement neglected to get the consent of Richard Harris before making said payment.

-11. That the defendant, Frederick D. Anderson, did not at any time handle the pick up of checks for the corporation from the plaintiff, and made no representations to the plaintiff relative to said invoices.
-(See paragraph 7, Radant affidavit.)

-12. That the procedure agreement was strictly with the plaintiff and Richard E. Harris, borrower.
+- 6. That on December 17, 1977, the said Richard Harris entered into a contract with Frederick D. Anderson and Component Contractors Corporation to erect a residence for him. - 7.
+That the said Richard Harris did not file any claim in the bankruptcy proceedings of Frederick D. Anderson, but on June 7, 1979, he did file a claim in the sum of \$20,556.87 in the bankruptcy proceedings of Component Contractors Corporation, which claim, being Claim No. 40, states that it is for a contract for construction of a home for \$108,512.00, not completed by bankrupt, therefore costing the claimant \$129,068.87, the loss to claimant being \$20,556.87. - 8.
+That said Richard Harris had an arrangement with the plaintiff that the bankrupts were to furnish an invoice for partial payments and that he would authorize the payment thereof. - 9.
+That the payment of \$12,452.00 on March 21, 1978, arose out of the delivery to the plaintiff of the invoice above described, and that the check therefor was picked up by an employee of the corporation from one of plaintiff's employees. - 10.
+That the employee who usually handled the payments was on vacation and her replacement neglected to get the consent of Richard Harris before making said payment. - 11.
+That Frederick D. Anderson did not at any time handle the pick up of checks for the corporation from the plaintiff, and made no representations to plaintiff relative to said invoices as alleged in the complaint. - 12.
+That the procedure agreement was strictly with the plaintiff and Richard E. Harris, borrower.

-13. That the plaintiff in each case is not named as a creditor in either bankruptcy for the reason that the bankrupts were not aware or did not believe that plaintiff was a creditor of the corporation or of Frederick D. Anderson.

-14. That the indebtedness to plaintiff in the sum of \$12,452.00 on which the claim herein is based occurred by virtue of a payment by said Savings and Loan Association to the said Richard E. Harris sometime following a report from Meyer-Peterson Adjusting Company, Inc., a company specializing in fire, automobile and casualty insurance investigations and adjustments, and that payment was made to said Richard E. Harris because of the delivery of the check to the bankrupt corporation without first obtaining the approval of Richard E. Harris.

-15. That plaintiff filed a motion to strike the affidavit of Joseph C. Kucirek, attorney for the defendant, and defendant filed a motion to strike the affidavit of Walter Gene Lew, attorney for plaintiff.
-Both motions are denied.

-16. That the parties on the application for summary judgment have agreed that the burden of proof is on defendant to show to the court that no genuine material issues remain to be resolved, either because the facts are not controverted, or because the facts, taken in their most favorable light to the plaintiffs (opposing parties), do not as a matter of law leave issues to be tried.

-17. That the affidavit of the disbursing agent for the plaintiff states that he does not specifically recall the facts surrounding the authorization of the payment of the sum of \$12,452.00 to Component Contractors Corporation on March 21, 1978, and that he does not know specifically who picked up said check on behalf of Component Contractors Corporation.

-18. That the affidavit of Walter Gene Lew, attorney for the plaintiff, states that at about 12:30 p.m., on March
+- \$12,452.00 on which the claim herein is based occurred by virtue of a payment by said Savings and Loan Association to the said Richard E. Harris sometime following a report from Meyer-Peterson Adjusting Company, Inc., a company specializing in fire, automobile and casualty insurance investigations and adjustments, and that payment was made to said Richard E. Harris because of the delivery of the check to the bankrupt corporation without first obtaining the approval of Richard E. Harris. - 15.
+That plaintiff filed a motion to strike the affidavit of Joseph C. Kucirek, attorney for the defendant, and defendant filed a motion to strike the affidavit of Walter Gene Lew, attorney for plaintiff.
+Both motions are denied. - 16.
+That the parties on the application for summary judgment have agreed that the burden of proof is on defendants to show to the court that no genuine material issues remain to be resolved, either because the facts are not controverted, or because the facts, taken in their most favorable light to the plaintiffs (opposing parties), do not as a matter of law leave issues to be tried. - 17.
+That the affidavit of the disbursing agent for the plaintiff states that he does not specifically recall the facts surrounding the authorization of the payment of the sum of \$12,452.00 to Component Contractors Corporation on March 21, 1978, and that he does not know specifically who picked up said check on behalf of Component Contractors Corporation. - 18.
+That the affidavit of Walter Gene Lew, attorney for the plaintiff, states that at about 12:30 p.m., on March